 Cryptography expert Matthew Green says: "There are a handful of promising technologies that could solve this problem.
 End-to-end encryption happens to be one of those.
 It is, in fact, the single most promising technology that we have to prevent hacking, loss of data, and all of the harm that can befall vulnerable people because of it."

 What we need now, is more innovation online to improve the security for everyone.
-Yet, EARN IT would kill innovation: Why would any tech company invest in improving their users' security if they knew that in the end their innovation will not make it to Barr's list of "best practices" leaving their innovation unused?
+Yet, EARN IT would kill innovation: Why would any tech company invest in improving their users' security if they knew that in the end their innovation will not make it to the "best practices" list leaving their innovation unused?

 Sign the petition against EARN IT

-That's why cryptography experts like Bruce Schneier and Matthew Green as well as Fight for the Future call on everyone to sign the petition against the EARN IT Act.
+That's why cryptography experts like Bruce Schneier and Matthew Green as well as Fight for the Future call on everyone to sign the petition against the EARN IT bill.

 With Tutanota, we plan to stop mass surveillance with encryption.
 We reject any legal approach to destroy encryption as it ultimately would destroy freedom of speech and, in consequence, our democracy.

-To make sure Tutanota stays true to its promise of end-to-end encryption, all Tutanota clients are published as open source.
+To make sure Tutanota stays true to its promise of encrypting all data end to end, all Tutanota clients are published as open source.